oclif/core/README.md

 Migrating
 =====

-See the [migration guide](./MIGRATION.md) for an overview of breaking changes that occurred between v1 and v2.
+See the [v2 migration guide](./guides/V2_MIGRATION.md) for an overview of breaking changes that occurred between v1 and v2.

+See the [v3 migration guide](./guides/V3_MIGRATION.md) for an overview of breaking changes that occurred between v2 and v3.

 CLI UX
 =====